JerryI/wolfram-js-frontend/README.md

 - @MitsuhaMiyamizu, Mars

 # Installation 🛠️

+## Wolfram Engine
-[The freeware Wolfram Engine](https://www.wolfram.com/engine/) is required (Version 13.3 is preferable).
-Activation can be done later using WLJS Notebook App.
+[The freeware Wolfram Engine](https://www.wolfram.com/engine/) is required (Version >13.3 is preferable).
+Activation after installation or later using WLJS Notebook App.

 *On macOS, if you have [Homebrew](https://brew.sh/) installed, you can install it through [Homebrew Cask](https://github.com/Homebrew/homebrew-cask):*